maliikabdi/react-hooks-cc-plantshop/README.md

 -Search plants by name
 -Delete plants

+# Live server
+you can view the live web page app on : you can view the render here :

 # Installation

 Clone this repository to your local machine to get started with plant store.